-The \$0.02 million shortfall of cash provided by operating activities over cash distributed for Q3 2018, and the \$0.1 million shortfall of cash provided by operating activities over cash distributed for YTD 2018, is primarily attributable to an increase in distributions paid by the Fund, partially offset by an increase in distributions from the Partnership for the periods.
+The \$0.08 million shortfall of cash provided by operating activities over cash distributed for Fiscal 2018 is primarily attributable to an increase in distributions paid by the Fund, partially offset by an increase in distributions from the Partnership for the period.
+The \$5.0 million shortfall of net earnings over cash distributed for Fiscal 2018 is the result of a decrease in net earnings, primarily related to the impact of IFRS 9, partially offset by an increase in distributions from the Partnership for the period.